dulatello08/cpu-emulator/Instructions.md

 **Operands:**
 - **rd** (8-bit): In specifiers 00, 01, 02, it is the destination for the subtract operation and the first operand.
 - **rn** (8-bit): In specifier 00 not used, in 01 is the source subtrahend, in 02 not used.
+- **operand 2** (16-bit): In specifier 00, it is the immediate value to be subtracted from Rd.
+- **normAddressing** (32-bit): In specifier 02, it is the address from which the value is read and subtracted from Rd.

 ---